hanarizky/koperasi-tani/README.md

 # koperasi-tani
-A REST API demo for Koperasi Petani Application
+A REST API for Koperasi Petani Application